subscribe iconSubscribe to Notifications

 Emergency Orders

-• Emergency Order 3-KS-I-12-25 prohibits the retention of king salmon of any size and prohibits the use of bait and multiple hooks in the sport fisheries occurring in all flowing waters of the Upper Copper River drainage, including the Gulkana, Klutina and Tonsina Rivers.
-King salmon may not be retained or possessed, may not be removed from the water and must be released immediately.
+• Emergency Order 3-RS-I-12-25 prohibits the retention of king salmon of any size and prohibits the use of bait and multiple hooks in the sport fisheries occurring in all flowing waters of the Upper Copper River drainage.
+King salmon may not be retained or possessed, must be released immediately, and may not be removed from the water before releasing the fish.

 • Emergency Order 3-RS-I-10-25 closes the Chitina Subdistrict personal use dip net salmon fishery to the retention of king salmon for the remainder of the season.